LisaThomasVallauri/DiceRoll/README.md

 <a name="custom-features-homebrew"></a>
 ## 🎮 Custom Features (Homebrew)

-Beyond the official D&D 5e rulebook mechanics, DiceRoll includes several features designed to enrich campaigns with custom house rules:
+Beyond the official D&D 5e rulebook mechanics, DiceRoll includes several features designed to support campaigns with custom house rules:

 - **Ability Scaling**: allows reconfiguring which ability score governs each skill, useful for homebrew classes or house rules
 - **Independent DM Panel**: the Dungeon Master has a full set of NPC statistics managed independently from the player's character sheet